waqaswahid1/hyper402/packages/hyper402-facilitator/README.md

 ## requirements

-the facilitator uses a CDP Server Wallet; that wallet must have HYPE tokens to cover gas fees (this way neither the user/agent on the client side, nor the API provider on the server side, need to worry about gas)
+the facilitator uses a CDP Server Wallet; that wallet must have native gas on each configured chain (this way neither the user/agent on the client side, nor the API provider on the server side, need to worry about gas)

 ## license